biqar/Fall-2019-ITCS-8144-OS/assignment_2-memory-allocator/README.md

 ### Run Command
 ```
+-- go to project directory
+$ cd path-to-directory/assignment_2-memory-allocator/

+-- create build directory
+$ mkdir build

+-- go to build directory
+$ cd build

+-- create make file from CMakeLists, make file will be generated in the same "build" directory
+$ cmake ..

--- make the project, executable files will be stored in "build" directory
+-- make the project, executable files will be generated in the same "build" directory
-$ make
+$ make clean && make

-TBA
+-- run the program
+$ ./mem_test
 ```